 With that all said, are you interested?
 YouTube TV has the potential to deliver everything Sling TV, Playstation Vue or regular cable does, in addition to the millions of hours of video on Youtube.com.

-Typical ads we see before and during videos on YouTube will be included in regular YouTube content though.
-Meaning users will be paying for a service that will still serve up ads.
-While it’s only limited to a few small regions right now, reviews are readily available around the web.
-Stay tuned for more details, and we’ll update as soon as YouTube TV gets released for more cities throughout the US.
+Typical ads we see before and during videos on YouTube are still included in regular YouTube content.
+Meaning you are paying for a service and still get ads.
+For more details check out any of the many reviews available around the web.
+Stay tuned for more details, and we’ll update this post as more channels and cities get added.